Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 - 6% Vitamin A: This vitamin is an essential nutrient that’s most important for vision.
 It also affects growth, cell division, immune systems, and reproductive processes.
 Vitamin A also has antioxidant properties and has been beneficial for the skin.

-- 22% Selenium: Selenium is a trace mineral in the body that supports several bodily processes.
+- 22% Selenium: Selenium is a trace mineral that supports several bodily processes.
 It assists with cognition, immune system function, and fertility.
 Selenium is also essential for thyroid functioning and DNA synthesis, which protects the body from oxidative stress and damage.

 - 5% Folate (Vitamin B9): Folate is essential in red blood cell formation and healthy cell growth.
 This nutrient is critical in early pregnancy stages.